Frequently Asked Questions

 We typically have 2 to 4 travel meets, but it varies depending on the season.
 Our travel meets can be as near as Boise and as far away as the east coast of the United States during the summer outdoor season, and as near as Boise and as far away as Pullman, WA during our fall/winter indoor season.
 Our tentative schedule can be viewed by clicking here and then on "competition schedule."

 Yes!
 We want to build a community of race-walkers, especially for those adults over 30 years old.
 Although it is our dream to grow our sport by getting adults in our community to participate in competitive running, jumping, and throwing events because it helps keep our community healthy, their competition opportunities may be very limited, especially during the fall/winter season.
 But, we highly encourage adults to be active and train with us.
 However, because we have young athletes on our team, we have to take precautionary measures to protect them from sexual abuse and adult misconduct.
 As a result, any adult who wishes to train with us will be required to abide by the same rules as our coaches, which is to get a USA Track & Field (USATF) membership, pass a background check, and complete a mandatory online safety course called SafeSport.
-USATF memberships costs about $40 a year for anyone over 18 years of age (the year begins on November 1 of the current year and goes through December 31 of the following year); the background check costs $16 and has to be renewed at least every 2 years, and the SafeSport course is free to anyone who has a USATF membership.
+USATF memberships costs about $40 a year for anyone over 18 years of age (January 1 through December 31); the background check costs $22 and has to be renewed at least every 2 years, and the SafeSport course is free to anyone who has a USATF membership.
 If you'd like to learn more about SafeSport and USATF requirements for coaches, please click on the following links: